itsobi/Ike-Lawn-Landscaping/README.md

 - Download zip file or clone the repository, and open it up in your text editor.

-- To open project in web browser, right click on `index.html` file and click "Open with Live Browser."
+- To open project in web browser, right click on `index.html` file and click "Open with Live Browser".